States need to keep PFAS ’forever chemicals’ out of the water. It won’t be cheap.

 “People will ultimately be consuming less of these chemicals and getting sick less often,” said Melanie Benesh, vice president of government affairs at the Environmental Working Group, a public health advocacy nonprofit.

-This story was originally published by Stateline.
-Like South Dakota Searchlight, it’s part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Stateline maintains editorial independence.
-Contact Editor Scott S. Greenberger for questions: info@stateline.org.
-Follow Stateline on Facebook and Twitter.

 The post States need to keep PFAS ’forever chemicals’ out of the water.
-It won’t be cheap. appeared first on South Dakota Searchlight.
+It won’t be cheap. appeared first on Source New Mexico.

-Note: Editor’s note: This story has been updated to correct Erica Brown’s title.